 Cook the dried pasta tubes according to the directions for al dente.
-Remove the pasta from the water with a slotted spoon and lay the pieces on a damp kitchen cloth, taking care not to let them touch so they don't stick to each other.
+Remove the pasta from the water with a slotted spoon and lay the pieces on a damp kitchen cloth; don't to let them touch so they don't stick to each other.
 Set aside.